Discover Réunion : Geography

 The youngest and most mountainous of the Mascarene Islands

-Since the passage of Portuguese sailors in the 16th century, Réunion, along with its eastern neighbors Mauritius and Rodrigues, has formed the Mascarene archipelago.
-The three islands are the "last islands" in a series of reliefs formed by a single hot spot, currently located beneath Réunion, which shaped them one after the other.
+Since the passage of the Portuguese navigators in the 16th century, Réunion Island and its eastern neighbors, Mauritius and Rodrigues, have formed the Mascareignes archipelago.
+The three islands are the latest in a series of landforms formed by a single hot spot, currently located beneath La Réunion, which has shaped them one after the other.
 By way of comparison, Rodrigues, the oldest and therefore the flattest, is also the smallest.
-Its highest point is 398 m, and its 110 km² are home to 38,000 inhabitants.
+It rises to 398 m and is home to 38,000 inhabitants over its 110 km².
 Mauritius is the next most populous, with around 1.2 million inhabitants.
 Its highest peak is 828 m above sea level and its surface area is 1,865 km².
-Finally, Réunion is the largest, the youngest and, above all, the most mountainous, with the 3,070 m-high Piton des Neiges.
-It is not, however, the most populous, with around 913,000 inhabitants in 2023.
+Finally, Réunion is the largest, youngest and, above all, the most mountainous, with the 3,070 m-high Piton des Neiges.
+It is not, however, the most densely populated, with around 913,000 inhabitants in 2023.
 Nevertheless, Réunion is the most populous overseas territory, far ahead of Guadeloupe, which will be in second place with almost 376,000 inhabitants in 2023 (Insee figures).

 An island shaped by lava